 You can request the caretakers to cook a complete meal for you for a fee

 Overall, if you’re not a picky traveler who wants an affordable escape at an all-natural white sand beach, then Hidden Beach Resort in Aloguinsan is perfect for you.
-Better go there on a weekday as to have the beach all to yourselves.
+Better go there on a weekday to have the beach all to yourself.